 - Loss of Productivity is one of phishing's costliest outcomes.
-In an average sized U.S. corporation of 9,567 - people, this translates to 63,343 wasted hours every year.
+In an average sized U.S. correction of 0.557 - average sized U.S. corporation of 9,567 people, this translates to 63,343 wasted hours every year.
 Each employee wastes an average of seven hours annually due to phishing scams, an increase from four hours in 2015. - Business Email Compromise costs nearly \$6M annually for a large organization.
 Of that, illicit payments made annually to BEC attackers is \$1.17M. - Ransomware annually costs large organizations \$5.66 million.
 Of that, \$790,000 accounts for the paid ransoms themselves. - Security Awareness Training reduces phishing expenses by more than 50 percent on average.